UAE eases restrictions on Qatar's BeIN Media

 Du, another telecoms company based in Dubai, declined to comment but also informed its customers of the easing of restrictions on BeIN.

-The UAE media regulator and BeIN Media group did not respond to requests for comment.
+The UAE media regulator did not respond to a request for comment.

 The sale of BeIN's satellite receivers has been banned in Saudi Arabia and Bahrain, preventing new customers from signing up for the service.
 The UAE introduced a similar ban last month.